chembohuang/no-single-point-of-failure-jedis/README.md

 Usage
 ----
 1.The following description is a way to use FailoverJedisPool within the Spring container.
-If you are not using the spring, you can always use the 'new way' to instantiate a FailoverJedisPool object as long as you can pass the jedisPool FailoverJedisPool instance to the FailoverJedisIntercepter.
+If you are not using the spring, you can always use the 'new way' to instantiate a FailoverJedisPool object as long as you can pass the FailoverJedisPool instance to the FailoverJedisIntercepter.

 ```xml
 <!-- jedis configuration starts-->